 At 12:30 am, we joined the convoy back to Port Blair.
 We were sleepy and tired as we had started at early morning.
 And suddenly, we realised our car’s tyre was punctured.
 We had to stop on the way in the tribal area ignoring the law for a while to change the tyre.
-Immediately, a police man seated in the next car got down to accompany us as it was risky as we might be attacked from anywhere.
-I would call it a good luck that even the spare tyre was punctured and now we had to wait for some more time till we get some other car with spare tyre for ours.
-And there came a Jarva man confidently walking towards us despite polio affected leg, with a few arrows and a bow and a hunted pig skillfully stuck in a holder made of tree skin, held hanging from his head.
-To our surprise he knew the so called National Language and asked , “ Ki Hogya… Gaadi ko…?!!” .
-His fiery eyes looked curiously at us, as if we were some new creatures for him.
+Immediately, a policeman seated in the next car got down to accompany us as it was risky as we might be attacked from anywhere.
+I would call it a good luck that even the spare tyre was punctured and now we had to wait for some more time till we get some other car with a spare tyre for ours.
+And there came a Jarva man confidently walking towards us despite polio-affected leg, with a few arrows and a bow and a hunted pig skillfully stuck in a holder made of tree skin, held hanging from his head.
+To our surprise, he knew the so-called National Language and asked, “ Ki Hogya… Gaadi ko…?!!” .
+His fiery eyes looked curiously at us as if we were some new creatures for him.
 He proudly boasted of killing a pig all alone by himself and also showed his broken arrow.
-It was the first conversation with any Jarwa even for the police man and the driver who were born and brought up in that area and had lived there for years.
-We were filled with childish glee for getting such chance; as if we had met someone from other planet.
+It was the first conversation with any Jarwa even for the policeman and the driver who was born and brought up in that area and had lived there for years.
+We were filled with childish glee for getting such a chance; as if we had met someone from another planet.

-Finally, we were given lift by an ex-navy officer till the check post and we returned with stories to tell and the experience and the feeling which can only be understood by the one who visits and experiences the same.
+Finally, we were given a drop by an ex-navy officer till the check post and we returned with stories to tell and the experience and the feeling which can only be understood by the one who visits and experiences the same.

 Follow me on Instagram for more stories and pictures…